skooter500/GE2-2017-2018/README.md

 - Week 12 - CA Submission & Demo - 50%
 - Exam - 30%

+# Week 5 -
+- Pursue & offset pursue
+- A better integration function
+- A better steering behaviours framework that uses components

+## Lab
+## Learning outcomes
+- Discover the limits of Unity physics
+- Use the equations of motion to simulate some stuff
+- Maybe use the Unity profiler!

+### Task 1

+Check out the seek, arrive and flee behaviours we made in the class last week.
+You can open scene4.unity to find a scene that uses them and you will find the code in Boid.cs

+Modify the scene to use a Rigidbody to perform the integration of the calculated force and see if you can achieve the same effect as our custom integration function.
+Later we will add banking.
+This might be tricky to do with a rigidbody (or it might not I don't really know!).

+### Task 2

+The height of the empire state building is 381m.
+Acceleration due to the force of gravity is 9.9m/s/s.
+Write c# code to calculate how long it will take for an object to fall to ground level from the top of the empire state building.
+You can use this equation:

+∆s = v<sub>0</sub>t + ½at<sup>2</sup>

+Where ∆s is the distance travelled, v<sub>0</sub> is the starting speed, t is time and a is acceleration.
+Here are [some notes that explain how this equation is derived](https://1drv.ms/p/s!Ak7y2552PWCrjNho5TTf_aHBLOMy0Q).

+Now, create a scene and simulate the object falling using:

+- A Rigidbody
+- An Euler integration function

+And see if the time taken in the simulations matches the ideal time calculated using the equation.

+### Task 3

+Send me your github username and I will add you to the Forms repo.
+You can clone the repo.
+To get the project to compile and run, you have to add the SteamVR thing from the Unity assets store.
+Use the Unity profiler to profile the running game and see if you can come up with any ideas about how I can improve the frame rate.
+You can try replacing the integration function in Boid.cs with a RigidBody for example.
+Special gold star to anyone who comes up with some ways to optomise the code today!
+I will be doing visuals at the [Energy Collective party this Saturday](https://www.facebook.com/events/185048675577427/) in the Voodoo Lounge with the project from 11pm-3am.
+Welcome to come along!

 # Week 4 - Introduction to steering behaviours
 - Lecture notes
 - [Craig Reynolds original paper](https://www.red3d.com/cwr/papers/1999/gdc99steer.pdf)
 - [Steering behaviours in Java](https://www.red3d.com/cwr/steer/)
+- We implemented seek arrive and flee steering behaviours in the class.
+Check out scene4.unity

 ## Lab
 ## Learning Outcomes